 Former Youngstown State head football coach and Director of Athletics Jim Tressel left a major mark not only on the Athletic Department and YSU campus, but on the entire Mahoning Valley community.

 Tressel spent 15 years as the head coach at Youngstown State and six as the Executive Director of Intercollegiate Athletics before being named the head football coach at The Ohio State University in January 2001.
-Now after two years, the entire state has taken pride in his accomplishments leading the Ohio State Buckeyes to a 14-0 record and a National Championship in 2002.
+He led the Ohio State Buckeyes to a 14-0 record and a National Championship in 2002.

 Tressel brought a winning attitude to the Mahoning Valley when he took charge of the Penguin football program in the mid-1980's.
 He gave the people something to rally around in a time of need and helped keep the spirits of everyone in the community high.